ChiefDennis/chiefdennis.github.io/content/posts/HTB_codify/index.en.md

 The Codify HTB machine is a easy difficulty level HackTheBox Linux Machine.
 The main techniques used to crack this machine are:

     - Hash cracking with JohnTheRipper
     - Sandbox escape
-    - Bahs Script Analysis
+    - Batch Script Analysis
     - Python Scripting

 ## Reconnaissance